novaeco-tech/novamaterial/README.md

 # NovaMaterial Enabler

 Welcome to the `NovaMaterial` Horizontal Enabler.
-Digital Product Passports (DPPs), lifecycle tracking.
+Engine for Digital Product Passports and material lineage.